 In its First Edition and Second Edition ( 2016-2018) the programme has trained over 300 young Canadians on the ACSE toolkit (3-Day Immersive Training).
-Training sessions have taken place in six cities across Canada (Vancouver, Calgary, Edmonton, Winnipeg, Toronto,Ottawa, Montreal and Halifax).
+Training sessions have taken place in eight cities across Canada (Vancouver, Calgary, Edmonton, Winnipeg, Toronto,Ottawa, Montreal and Halifax).
 Armed with the ACSE framework, participants have returned to their communities after the training, to implement their proposed SDG intervention, with the support of peers or business mentors.

 In addition, the 15 top ideas are invited to Ottawa every year to partake in the ACSE Annual Youth Innovation Summit which convene high level representatives from the public and private sector, innovators and startups, social enterprises of all sizes, British Council and UN representatives.
 This Summit also provides the opportunity for partnership development, to showcase social enterprise, ideas and innovation.
 Travel bursaries are available for those selected to attend the Summit in Ottawa.
 To lean more about our Youth Innovation Summits, click in the following links:

 - Showcase Canadian youth leadership in social entrepreneurship

 - Create a portal of best practices on social enterprise as a reference for aspiring entrepreneurs

 - Connect talented young Canadians with peer coachers to assess the implementation capacity of their proposed business plans